dcelisgarza/Lifting.jl/docs/src/index.md

 ## Ain't nuthin' but a peanut!

 > There is no reason to be alive if you can't do deadlifts!"
-> - Jon Pall Sigmarsson
+> - Jon Pall Sigmarsson on the simple joys of life

 This is a tool for creating and analysing lifting programmes.
 It comes with a few premade dictionaries that users can import and modify to make things easier on them.
 These defaults as well as the programme I'm currently following are found in `/src/assets`.
 More details in [Defaults](#Defaults-1).

 ## Lightweight, Baby!

 > Just remember, somewhere, a little Chinese girl is warming up with your max.
-> - Jim Conroy
+> - Jim Conroy on overachievers

 In order to make a programme you need 3 things:
 1. an exercise,